sascha432/ESP8266-WiFi-Remote-Control/README.md

 ## Features

-- <15µA stand-by current / up to 4 years stand-by time with a 500mAh LiPo - or 1 year stand-by, used 10-20 times per day
+- <15µA stand-by current / up to 4 years stand-by time - or 1 year stand-by, used 10-20 times per day
-- integrated USB charger
+- integrated 1A USB charger
 - optional battery protection (<17µA total)
 - 4 LED indicators (Charging, charging finished, button pressed, MCU controlled LED)
 - Buffered buttons and no noticeable delay when waking up from deep sleep using quick connect